meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Success Criteria

-- High-quality, 5-7 second video clips for each of the storyboard scenes are generated.
+- High-quality, 16:9, 5-7 second video clips without sound for each of the storyboard scenes are generated.
 - The video aesthetics are *highly consistent* with the corresponding static images.
 - The motion depicted is *smooth* and *realistic*.
 - When viewed in sequence, the clips form a coherent narrative, with logical transitions.